jlacasa/mixed-models-spring25/content/1-intro.md

 $$y_{i} \sim N(\mu_i, \sigma^2), \\ \mu_i = \beta_0 + x_{i} \beta_1.$$

+With this notation (called "probability distribution form"), it is easier to switch to other distributions (Day 3 of this workshop).
 We can further express this equation using vectors and matrices:

 $$\mathbf{y} \sim N(\boldsymbol{\mu}, \Sigma), \\ \boldsymbol{\mu} = \boldsymbol{\beta_0} + \mathbf{x} \boldsymbol{\beta_1},$$